 Many expats who register as self-employed in the UK set up a private limited company.
-The advantage for those who choose to incorporate as a limited company is that your business then becomes a legally separate entity, which means that your personal assets will remain protected even if your business fails.
+The advantage of incorporating as a limited company is that your business then becomes a legally separate entity, which means that your personal assets will remain protected even if your business fails.

 Another thing to take into consideration when making the choice between setting up as a sole trader or a limited company is tax rates.
-If your profits exceed the higher tax rate threshold, which was set at £41,450 as of April 6, 2013, then it is better from a tax standpoint to register your business as a limited company.
+If your profits exceed the higher tax rate threshold, which was set at 43,001 GBP as of 6 April 2016, then it is better from a tax standpoint to register your business as a limited company.

-A limited company needs a registered office, at least one director residing in the UK and at least one shareholder.
+A limited company needs a registered office in the UK, at least one director, and at least one shareholder.
 You must register with Companies House and choose a name for your company.
 You can check if the name you wish to give your company is already taken using the WebCHeck service offered through Companies House.

 To help navigate the legal and financial aspects of registering your limited company, you may wish to hire a formation agent.
 The Companies House website provides a list of Formation & Company Secretarial Agents.
 Once you have successfully completed the registration process, you will receive a Certificate of Incorporation.
 This document serves as confirmation of the legal existence of your company and includes the company number and date of foundation.
 You can find more information about incorporating your private limited company, including all the documents necessary for registration, on the UK government's website.